tolitius/cprop/README.md

 (load-config)
 ```

-by default if no source is provided, `cprop` would look for a `conf` system property that would point to a config file path (i.e. `the source` in this case would implicitly be a file).
+done.

+### Default

+By default `cprop` would look in two places for configuration files:

+* classpath: for the `config.edn` resource
+* file system: for a path identified by the `conf` system property

+If both are there, they will be merged with file system overriding matching classpath properties.

 There are several ways the `conf` property can be set: